 1. Focus and motivation

 Short-term goals provide clarity and motivation.
-They help you stay focused on specific objectives that you can achieve relatively quickly, and that can boost your confidence and motivation to tackle bigger financial goals.
+They help you stay focused on specific objectives that you can reach relatively quickly, and that can boost your confidence and motivation to tackle bigger financial goals.

 2. Financial discipline